 Having a good quality life insurance policy in place can be an essential component for many people’s overall financial plans.
-That is because the proceeds from life insurance coverage can be used by loved ones and survivors for any number of different needs – including the payoff of debt, the payment of ongoing living expenses, and / or the payoff of the insured’s funeral and other related final expenses.
+That is because the money can be used to payoff debt, pay for ongoing living expenses, and/or the payoff of the insured’s funeral and other related final expenses.

 When purchasing life insurance, many people believe that it is only those who are young – and who have dependents who rely on income from the insured – who should own life insurance coverage.
 That, however, is not necessarily the case.